 Please visit the CDMBC website for more about the College: courses, faculty, timetable, etc. Further enquiries can also be directed to us here.

 CDM believes in the fivefold ministry gifts outlined in Eph.
 4:11-13.
 The Ministry Academy acts as a booster for Christians and their disciples who recognize the call of God on their life and the need to develop their gifts and ministries.
 It also functions as an alternative for people who want to learn about how to identify and develop their gifts, ministries and calling.

 The Academy handles training sessions for the various 5-fold Ministry gifts (Teachers, Apostles, Pastors/Shepherds, Prophets and Evangelists).
 These go on concurrently at the CDM Retreat Centre during a scheduled week in June.

-CDM holds an annual prayer festival which comes off every 1st of July at the CDM site, and participation is open to all members of the general public, not only CDM members.
+CDM holds an annual prayer festival which comes off on the last day of the Ministry Academy at the CDM Retreat Centre, and participation is open to all members of the general public, not only CDM members.
 Click here for directions to the site if you would like to join us.

 The prayer festival was originally intended as a one-time occasion in 2009 on July 1st, a national holiday in Ghana.
 Due to the success of the program, it was established as a day for prayer every year.
 The topics covered during the Prayer Festival range from personal to national to international and back again!
 Come if you are interested in praying for yourself, your family, the nation, world evangelism, the church of God, CDM and the world at large.